-Major Cohen (pictured) serves as the Chaplain at Southport Courts on the Gold Coast and in Brisbane Women's and Numinbah Correctional Centres.

-The focus of Major Cohen's scholarship will be "Telling our stories in ways that make us stronger: Narrative therapy and community work through an Aboriginal and Torres Strait Islander lens".
+Major Cohen (pictured) serves as the Chaplain at Southport Courts on the Gold ger: Narrative therapy and community work through an Aboriginal and Torres Strait Islander lens".

-Major Cohen will travel to Cairns this
+Major Cohen will travel to Cairns this model," she said.

 month and spend a week with Indigenous aunties as part of a "story circle".